serverless/dashboard/docs/product/pricing.md

 Invoices are calculated at the end of each calendar month based on the total number of invocations and active resource for that month.
 If you cancel a plan mid month you will be invoiced as the time of cancelation.

 ## Business Plan Pricing and Sampling
-For high volume orgs we offer custome pricing tiers and the ability to sample logs and traces.
+For high volume orgs we offer custome pricing tiers and the ability to sample logs and Traces.